FabricMC/fabric-docs/contributing.md

 3. Make your changes on that branch
 4. Open a Pull Request to the original repository

-You can read more about the GitHub flow [here](https://docs.github.com/en/get-started/using-github/github-flow).
+You can read more about the [GitHub flow](https://docs.github.com/en/get-started/using-github/github-flow).

 You can either make changes from the web UI on GitHub, or you can develop and preview the website locally.